lars-t-hansen/moz-sandbox/sab/waitNonblocking.md

 timeout is nonzero because we don't know if the waiting agent is going to take action to perform the wakeup after setting up the wait.

-However, synchronous resolution is probably not really viable.
+However, synchronous resolution is not obviously a good idea.
 In practice, we'd want `waitNonblocking` to return either a string result or a promise, and for the calling code to act on the type of the return value.
-This is messy, and it plays poorly with `await`.
+This is messy.  `await` simplifies it by casting the string to a Promise for us, but it complicates the API even so.

-I think instead that when performance matters to that degree, the first case can be handled with an explicit check preceding `waitNonblocking`, and in addition the implementation can create a promise that resolves directly without involving any actual waiting.
+I think instead that when performance matters to that degree, the first case can be handled with an explicit check preceding `waitNonblocking`, and in addition the implementation can create a promise that resolves directly without involving any actual waiting (effectively what `await` does).
 For the second case we should resuscitate the old idea of `Atomics.pause`, which allows for controlled micro-waits in agents that otherwise cannot block.